-When members of the Leon County Sheriff’s Office implemented Laserfiche 16 years ago, their original plan was to use the software for storage purposes and records management for documents such as offense reports, inmate records, legal papers and employee files.
+When members of the Leon County Sheriff’s Office implemented Laserfiche in 2000, their original plan was to use the software for storage purposes and records management for documents such as offense reports, inmate records, legal papers and employee files.
 However, as Laserfiche’s uses have evolved, so has the agency’s application of the technology to manage documents throughout the sheriff’s office.

 LCSO has incorporated Laserfiche into multiple aspects of its operation.
 Streamlining not only records retention associated with the regulatory and law enforcement functions of the office, but also for the management of documents related to their employees, such as personnel files and training records, as well as financial documents, such as purchase orders and payables, and for contract management.